Van Starkenborgh Canal: The original Van Starkenborgh Canal

 The national government and the local authorities in Groningen agreed about constructing the original Van Starkenborgh Canal before there was an agreement with Friesland about improving the whole waterway between Lemmer and Groningen.
 In February 1929 the provincial assembly decided to give its approval for the construction between Noordhornerga and the Eems Canal.
 By 1930, the original Van Starkenborgh Canal was under construction.
 In early 1934 authorities started to use unemployed people to dig the canal by hand, the so-called werkverschaffing.
 On 15 October 1936, the section between Noordhornerga and the vertical lift bridge near the Boterdiep was opened for shipping.
 The section between the Boterdiep and the Eems canal was opened for shipping on 1 September 1937.
 On 5 November 1938 the whole was christened as Van Starkenborg Canal by Queen Wilhemina.
-She reveiled a Commemorative plaque and A.T. van Starkenborgh Stachouwer, Governor-General of the Dutch East Indies, made a speech by radio that was broadcast during the ceremony.
+She revealed a Commemorative plaque and A.T. van Starkenborgh Stachouwer, Governor-General of the Dutch East Indies, made a speech by radio that was broadcast during the ceremony.